-Outdoor water use, mostly lawn watering, accounts for the majority (55 percent) of Greeley's water consumption.
+Outdoor water use, mostly lawn watering, accounts for the majority (55 percent) of Greeley's water use.
 As you might expect, demand peaks during the hot summer months.
 Outdoor water consists of watering lawns and landscapes, washing the car and cleaning sidewalks.
 The largest of the uses is the watering of lawns and landscapes.
-Approximately sixty percent of our treated drinking water is used to water lawns.
+Approximately60 percent of our treated drinking water is used to water lawns.
 This is the single biggest area for savings.
 Doesn't it make sense to use our resources wisely, efficiently and to prevent waste?
 It is estimated that 50 percent of water used for irrigating lawns and gardens is wasted due to over watering and evaporation.

 Lawn Watering Tips

 - Don't water during hot or windy times of the day.
 Water loss to evaporation can be as much as 20 to 25 percent.
 Water droplets clinging to grass can actually cause the sun to “burn” individual blades.
 Water early in the morning or late at night.
 High winds also reduce efficiency.

 - Keep your spray pattern coarse, low and slow .
 Fine mist or fog sprays are more likely to lose water to drifting and evaporation than coarse sprays.
 Water sprayed low is less subject to wind disturbance and is more likely to land where you've planned.
 Most soils in Greeley can absorb only about two-tenths of an inch of water per hour.
 Water applied beyond that amount will run off onto the sidewalk or adjacent properties.

 - Use the cycle and soak method of watering.
 Run a sprinkler for 5-7 minutes and then let it soak while you move on to a new area.
 Then come back and do another short cycle.